glauth/glauth/README.md

 ### Two Factor Authentication
 GLAuth can be configured to accept OTP tokens as appended to a users password.
 Support is added for both **TOTP tokens** (often known by it's most prominent implementation, "Google Authenticator") and **Yubikey OTP tokens**.

+When using 2FA, append the 2FA code to the end of the password when authenticating.
+For example, if your password is "monkey" and your otp is "123456", enter "monkey123456" as your password.

 #### TOTP Configuration
 To enable TOTP authentication on a user, you can use a tool [like this](https://freeotp.github.io/qrcode.html) to generate a QR code (pick 'Timeout' and optionally let it generate a random secret for you), which can be scanned and used with the [Google Authenticator](https://play.google.com/store/apps/details?id=com.google.android.apps.authenticator2&hl=en) app.
 To enable TOTP authentication, configure the `otpsecret` for the user with the TOTP secret.